mfelleisen/PillWars/README.md

 - move forward one step according to its current velocity; or
 - rotate clockwise or counter-clockwise by some degrees.

-If a fighter attempts to destroy an enemy but its focus point isn't on it, the owner loses a point.
+If a fighter attempts to destroy a red or blue enemy but its focus point isn't on it, the owner loses a point.
 A player's score cannot go below 0.

 A player is eliminated if the fighter navigates outside the game space.

-The game ends when all enemies are destroyed or all fighters are eliminated.
+The game ends when all red and blue enemies are destroyed or all fighters are eliminated.

 The player with the most points wins.